foureyes/csci-ua.0002-fall2015-008/classes/12/nested.markdown

 <section markdown="block">
 ### Password Generator

+Create a program that generates passwords!
+The passwords only consist of digits, though...

-Continually ask the user for a number.
+* continually ask the user for a number
 * if the number is 0, stop asking
 * if the number is not 0, generate a password:
 	* the number entered will specify how many characters are in the password